tomzx/blog.tomrochette.com-content/agi/knowledge-transfer/article.md

 	* Allocate a uuid?
 * How to prevent duplicate entry of information (information already present)
 	* Build a management system with autocompletion?
+* How can you detect duplicate entries?
+	* A duplicate entry should have the same identifier (not unique identifier) as another identifier, and would likely have the same relations (or one of the identifier being related to a larger set of relations than the other)
 * How to reduce the amount of information that needs to be repeated
 	* Use templates?
 	* Use discovery in order to attempt to discover the most optimal relation structure?